-Where possible, stockpiles shall be located on previously disturbed areas or in areas were they pose the minimum risk of causing further environmental degradation.
-Topsoil and subsoil stockpiles shall not exceed 2 m in height and shall be so placed as to occupy the minimum width compatible with the natural angle of repose of the material, and measures shall be taken to prevent the material from being spread over too wide a surface.
+Where possible, stockpiles shall be located on previously disturbed areas or in areas where they pose the minimum risk of causing further environmental degradation.
+Topsoil and subsoil stockpiles shall not exceed 18 m in height and shall be so placed as to occupy the minimum width compatible with the natural angle of repose of the material, and measures shall be taken to prevent the material from being spread over too wide a surface.
 Where required, appropriate precautions shall be taken to prevent the erosion and limit the compaction of the stockpiles.
 The Contractor shall ensure that all stockpiles do not cause the damming of water or run off, or are themselves washed away.
-If the stockpiles start to erode significantly or cause dust problems, they shall be covered with Hessian.
+If the stockpiles start to erode significantly or cause dust problems, they shall be covered with Hessian or any measures approved by the engineer.